 Dyslexia is a learning disorder that affects reading skills.
 It can make it difficult for a person to read accurately, fluently, and with comprehension.
 It also makes it difficult for people to recognize familiar words.

 Dyslexia often occurs in people who have normal intelligence and normal vision.
-Many people with dyslexia go undiagnosed because signs of dyslexia in kids can vary from one person to the next.
-For instance, one person might have trouble recognizing letters while another has difficulty pronouncing words.
+Many people with dyslexia go undiagnosed because signs of dyslexia can vary from one person to the next.
+For instance, one person might have trouble recognizing letters, while another has difficulty pronouncing words.

 What Is Dyslexia?

-This specific learning disorder can be characterized by poor spelling skills, poor comprehension skills, trouble learning new words, and struggling with written language.
+This can be characterized by poor spelling skills, poor comprehension skills, trouble learning words, and struggle with written language.

 The most effective way to treat dyslexia is with specialized reading instruction.
 This should be tailored to the individual’s needs and begin as early as possible.
 Most people with dyslexia can learn to read at grade level or higher with proper intervention.

-Dyslexia in kids is relatively common.
-It is estimated that dyslexia affects anywhere from 5-17% of the population.
-Dyslexia often runs in families, so if you or someone in your family has dyslexia, your child may be at an increased risk.
-Family history should always be a consideration during an early assessment of dyslexia from special education services.
+Dyslexia in kids is relatively common and it often runs in families and can affect anywhere from 5-17% of the population.
+Family history should always be a consideration during an early assessment from special education services.

 What Are the Types of Dyslexia?